syntasso/kratix-docs/docs/workshop/part-i/03-multiple-promise.md

 * Install and configure Flux
 * Register the cluster with Kratix

 There's a script in the `kratix` directory that will do exactly that.
+This script replicates the setup you performed previously in the [Destination setup](destination-setup) section.
 Run:

 ```bash
 ./scripts/register-destination --name platform-cluster --context $PLATFORM --state-store default --strict-match-labels